cpondoc/noisy-retrieval-gen/README.md

-# Noisy Retrieval Benchmark Generation
+# Sifting through the Noise: Navigating Noisy Information Retrieval Settings
-Trying to look into how to create retrieval benchmarks that are noisy...
+Work exploring how to add lightweight heuristics for quality in the face of noisy data.

 ## Set-Up
 First, create virtual environment and install requirements: